Ecuador Field School: Sustainable Livelihoods and Global Environmental Change

 - Tuition and fees at the University of Guelph for 1.0 credits

-- The Ecuador Field School fee: approximately $800 which covers the following in Ecuador - accommodations, transportation for field trips, admission fees for venues.
-Amount is subject to change based on fluctuating exchange rate.
+- The Ecuador Field School fee: approximately $4200 which covers the following in Ecuador - accommodations, some meals, all transportation in-country, admission fees for venues.
+This amount is subject to change based on the fluctuating exchange rate.

 - Mandatory travel health and emergency insurance through the company Guard Me ($1.65 / day)